Yen8298/docs/pages/katalon-studio/docs/shopping-cart-prj.md

 ---
-title: "Sample WebUI tests project with Data-driven testing (Shopping Cart sample)"
+title: "Sample WebUI tests project with data-driven testing (Shopping Cart sample)"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/shopping-cart-prj.html
 ---

-This sample demonstrates WebUI testing with Data-driven testing in Katalon Studio.
+This sample demonstrates WebUI testing with data-driven testing in Katalon Studio.
 This sample also shows you an extensive use of custom keywords in the test case.

 The Application Under Test (AUT) is the Katalon shop website: `http://cms.demo.katalon.com`.
 You can learn more about WebUI testing in this document: [Introduction to WebUI testing](https://docs.katalon.com/katalon-studio/docs/introduction-to-web-testing.html#before-you-begin).